-IMPORTANT: Students should NOT include their name, student number, or any other identifying information in the filename or in the document itself.
+NOTE: When uploading the file, students should be instructed NOT to include their name, student number, or any other identifying information in the filename or in the document itself.
 This is to ensure that privacy laws pertaining to electronically stored data are not violated.
-Teachers will be able to identify a given student's essay through its unique reference number.